 How to Avoid Problems with Discrimination and Defamation

-The best way to avoid problems on any wrongful termination of a contract is to ensure a contract is reviewed with this in mind before signing.
-The physician himself can review it, but it is best to have a contract attorney look it over and fix any points that aren’t clear or negotiate changes in the contract, so it is clear and aboveboard.
+The best way to avoid problems with any wrongful termination of a contract is to ensure a contract is reviewed with this in mind before signing.
+The physician himself can review it, but it is best to have a contract attorney look it over and fix any points that aren’t clear or negotiate changes in the contract so it is clear and aboveboard.